 Besides writing poetry, Anne also enjoys leading poetry workshops and classes.
 Interactive and inspiring, Anne's uplifting and insightful programs are popular with writing conference participants, poetry critique groups, writing circles, educational conferences, churches, schools and libraries.
 One of her workshop sessions, "Speaking the Unspoken" is detailed in the instructional anthology, Wingbeats - Exercises & Practice in Poetry, published by Dos Gatos Press.
 Anne has spoken at Baylor University's House of Poetry, University of Mary Hardin Baylor's Writers Conference, Austin International Poetry Festival, the Georgetown Poetry Festival, Waco's WordFest, Tarleton's Langdon Review Weekend, Fort Worth's Wildcatter Exchange and other literary events.

-Anne is a cofounder and InSpiritry produces an online podcast called the Texas Poets Podcast.
-In conjunction with TCU Press, the program offers monthly interviews which feature audio conversations with noted Texas poets discussing one of their favorite poems by another Texas poet.
+Anne was a cofounder of and InSpiritry was producer of an online podcast called the Texas Poets Podcast.
+In conjunction with TCU Press, the program offered interviews which featured audio conversations with noted Texas poets discussing one of their favorite poems by another Texas poet.
 For the podcast's success, InSpiritry was awarded the 2016 Outstanding Spoken Word Broadcast Program at the Texas Spoken Word Awards Gala.